 Gemma Kerr, Content Creator, We The Curious

-The students surprised both the experts and the WTC team with their complex, insightful, and diverse thoughts and opinions.
+The students surprised both the experts and the We the Curious team with their complex, insightful, and diverse thoughts and opinions.
 The range of space-themed videos produced by the young participants reflected the deep conversations and interactions that underpinned their creation.
 One group delved into exploring different aliens’ cultures on Venus and Mars, influenced by conversations around cultural heritage and diversity in the UK.
 Another group highlighted the historical prejudices faced by female astronauts and the gender biases in the design challenges faced by women in the International Space Station.
 Additionally, some students expressed scepticism about space exploration, believing that resources should be focused on solving problems and exploring Earth.

 They also discussed inequalities within the space industry and criticized the privileged position of billionaires in space travel.